laurenceanthony/LocalAI/README.md

 [Hugging Face](https://huggingface.co/) is a leading platform for exploring, developing, and sharing open-source AI models.
 It provides a vast repository of pre-trained models across various domains, including natural language processing, computer vision, and audio processing.
 By browsing the [**Models**](https://huggingface.co/models) hub, you can find the latest open-weight models and compare their performance.
 The platform also offers [**datasets**](https://huggingface.co/datasets) and other resources, making it an essential resource for researchers, developers, and AI enthusiasts. https://huggingface.co/models

 In theory, you can also use Hugging Face libraries to download and run AI models locally.
-However, begginers to local AI are likely to find this challenging for two main reasons:
+However, beginners to local AI are likely to find this challenging for two main reasons:
-- **Information on model sizes is not immediately clear** This means that you may attempt to download a model that is too big to fit into the RAM of your local computer and will not work.
+- **Information on model sizes is not immediately clear**

+This means that you may attempt to download a model that is too big to fit into the RAM of your local computer and will not work.

-- **Code to run the models locally can be out-of-date** This means that when you attempt to download and run the model, the code throws an error or doesn't produce any output.
+- **Code to run the models locally can be out-of-date**

+This means that when you attempt to download and run the model, the code throws an error or doesn't produce any output.

 The solution is to use a more user-friendly interface to locate, download, and run AI models.